-The first part of modern era for California wine begins shorty after prohibition, following the conclusion of World War 2 when the Mondavi family bought the Charles Krug winery.
-The Mondavi’s sought to make that equaled the best wines from Europe and began using some of the modern techniques that were in place in areas like Bordeaux.
+The first part of modern era for California wine began shorty after prohibition, following the conclusion of World War 2 when the Mondavi family bought the Charles Krug winery.
+The Mondavi family sought to make wine that equaled the best wine from Europe and began using some of the modern techniques that were in place in areas like Bordeaux.
 Previously, the first grapes planted were often of unknown origin.
-The Mondavi’s began planting Bordeaux varieties, with great success.
+Many vineyards were field blends at the time, planted with a diverese of grapes, some of which were known and others that were not know.
+The Mondavi’s began planting Bordeaux varieties, like Cabernet Sauvignon and Merlot with great success.

 The next great event in the birth of the California wine region is the now famous, “Judgment of Paris,” when the best critics, writers and tasters assembled a blind tasting pitting California wines against their European counterparts.
 All the critics were surprised when they discovered more often than not, they preferred the wines of California.
 This was such a major story, reports of this were printed in every major newspaper, magazine and even newscasters discussed this with their viewers.
 California wine had arrived and they wanted everyone to know.